Anveks/Python-Basics/readme.md

 9. ImportError: This error occurs when you try to import a module that does not exist or cannot be found.

 10. IOError: This error occurs when there is an input/output problem, such as trying to open a file that does not exist or is not accessible.

+## OOP in Python: 💘

+OOP stands for Object Oriented Programming.
+Before that the lead programming paradigm was PP: procedural programming.

+**Procedural programming** is a programming paradigm that emphasizes the sequential execution of procedures or subroutines to solve a problem.
+It focuses on organizing code into reusable procedures or functions that perform specific tasks.
+PP is used in languages like COBOL (1959) or Fortran (1957).

+In procedural programming, the focus is on writing procedures or functions that manipulate data, and the code is structured around these procedures.
+It is suitable for simpler programs or situations where data and functions are kept separate.

+On the other hand,**OOP** focuses on creating objects that encapsulate data and behavior, allowing for more modular and reusable code.
+It is well-suited for complex systems, promotes code organization, and provides concepts like inheritance and polymorphism to facilitate code reuse and modularity.

+### The Three Major OOP Concepts:

+The three major concepts of object-oriented programming (OOP) are encapsulation, inheritance, and polymorphism.
+Here's a brief explanation of each concept:

+1. **Encapsulation**: Encapsulation is the process of bundling data and methods (functions) together within a class, hiding the internal details and providing a public interface for interacting with the object.
+It ensures that data is accessed and modified through controlled methods, maintaining data integrity and preventing unauthorized access.

+2. **Inheritance**: Inheritance is a mechanism that allows objects to inherit properties and behaviors from parent classes (superclasses) to child classes (subclasses).
+It promotes code reuse by enabling the creation of specialized classes that inherit and extend the attributes and methods of more general classes.
+Subclasses can add new features or modify existing ones while inheriting the common characteristics of the superclass.

+3. **Polymorphism**: Polymorphism means the ability of objects to take on multiple forms.
+It allows objects of different classes to be treated as objects of a common superclass, enabling code to be written that can work with objects of different types.
+Polymorphism is achieved through method overriding and method overloading.
+It enhances code flexibility, modularity, and extensibility.